mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!--
 Perhaps add back in as an unintended consequence?
 The live chat process started unintentionally as one child was left to their own devices as a parent was undertaking a social mission (see below and previous chapter). -->

+The above example is a naturally occurring expression of learner agency which was incorporated into the drama process later in this phase.
+Other examples of emergent practices, explored later in the chapter, which served to increase the scope of agency, became a core processes without the need to introduce them as part of a drama process.
+NOTE-  SO WHAT'S THE DIFFERENCE?

-Both the main mission of given in role to make a game to entertain and inform visiting aliens, and extra social and secret mission were delivered with the frame of a drama process.
-As explored in the previous chapter, my motivations for introducing these missions for participants in role stemmed from a desire to encourage or to encourage emerging patterns of behaviour which appeared to help affect and identification with the community process of making.
+In contrast, both the main mission of given in role to make a game to entertain and inform visiting aliens, and extra social and secret mission were delivered with the frame of a drama process, with an explicit aim to encourage patterns of behaviour which had emerged in previous iterations of game making.
+I had identified these behaviours as potentially helpful in maintaining the positive affect and identification with the on-going group process of game making.

+AN EXAMPLE?

 A table of both social and public missions follows.
+These mission were printed out on cards and one of each type was given to the participants in the first half of the first two sessions.

 <!-- NOTE - PERHAPS MOVE TO APPENDIX OR DESIGN CHAPTER -->
 <!-- NOTE ONLINE VERSION Secret missions and public missions -
 https://drive.google.com/drive/folders/1I8D_axlOUAFIGarrnzGV5mSCe2MDCDso -->